 The incline plane – a type of boat lift – came later.
 Opened in 1900, it only lasted 10 years.
 You can see what’s left of it from various locations at Foxton, not least the viewing platform.
 But to really understand what it was, why it too was built and why it’s not still in use, you’ll have to visit Foxton.

-Foxton Canal Museum – now known as The Canal Museum at the Boilerhouse – is a recently refurbished museum created inside the original boilerhouse.
+Foxton Canal Museum – is a recently refurbished museum created inside the original boilerhouse.
 As the name suggests, it was once full of powerful mechanics that controlled the barge containers (or cassons) up and down the inclined plane.

 It’s now a fully accredited museum.
 Bringing to life what is was like to live and breathe the canals in the 19th Century; showcasing families and their working conditions.